horsepress/excel/README.md

 # excel

-This contains some Excel macros.
+This contains some custom Excel functions...